kevindublin/ssg-authorsite/content/pages/publications.md

 Summary: Recent writings and publications of Kevin Dublin.
 Lang: en

-A few that are available online.
+Some publications.
 Check the CV for a complete list.

 Poetry
 ------